Doctoral education (PhD) overview

-- Lund University offers PhD studies in all eight faculties.
+- Lund University offers doctoral education in all eight faculties.

-- There are no tuition fees for PhD studies at Lund University.
+- There are no tuition fees for doctoral education at Lund University.

-- PhD studies are organised at the department level.
+- Doctoral education is organised at the department level.

-- You apply directly to the department when they advertise a PhD position.
+- You apply directly to the department when they advertise a doctoral position.

-- Self-funded candidates should contact the department directly.
+- Self-funded candidates should contact the department of their research interest directly.

-A PhD programme consists of two parts: courses and thesis, forming a total of 240 ECTS credits, in which the doctoral thesis is to account for at least 120 credits.
-A PhD involves a total of four years of full-time study.
+A doctoral programme consists of two parts: courses and thesis, forming a total of 240 ECTS credits, in which the doctoral thesis is to account for at least 120 credits.
+A doctoral programme involves a total of four years of full-time study.

-To be admitted to doctoral studies, you need to have completed courses of at least 240 credits, of which at least 60 credits must be for Master’s level studies.
+To be admitted to a doctoral programme, you need to have completed courses of at least 240 credits, of which at least 60 credits must be for Master’s level studies.

 In most cases, students will hold a Bachelor’s degree and a Master’s degree, with a major in the same subject as the intended postgraduate study.
 The major must include a degree thesis presenting the results of independent research.